Alabama Court Records

 Where do I Look Up an Inmate in Alabama?

 Interested parties may look up Alabama inmates through the Alabama Inmates Search tool.
 The Department of Corrections maintains the website and provides information about incarcerated persons in the state.
-The website contains over 25,000 persons incarcerated in state facilities, including community facilities and work centers and private or out-of-town facilities.
+The website contains over 25,000 persons incarcerated in state facilities, including community facilities, work centers, and private or out-of-town facilities.
 However, the website does not contain historical or old inmate records or information about persons adjudicated and sentenced as youthful offenders.

 How Do I Conduct an Inmate Search in Alabama?

-To conduct an inmate search in Alabama, interested parties may use the Alabama Inmate Search tool.
+Interested parties may use the Alabama Inmate Search tool to conduct an inmate search in Alabama.
 The Department of Corrections provides information about currently incarcerated inmates through the website.
 Requesting parties may conduct searches using the inmates:

-The Department of Corrections assigns the AIS, a unique, six-digit number to each inmate, and this is the quickest way to search.
-The AIS returns information about inmates with the exact number match.
+The Department of Corrections assigns each inmate a unique, six-digit number, which is the quickest way to search.
+The AIS returns information about inmates with an exact number that matches.
 Requesting parties may conduct name searches with the inmate’s first and last names separately or combined.
-Name searches return information for all inmates with the name match, and there may be several inmates who share the same name.
+Name searches return information for all inmates with a name match, and several inmates may share the same name.
 Requesting parties may need to filter name searches with other criteria to get exact matches.

 Interested parties may request physical copies of inmate records from the Department of Corrections through mail or email.
-The DOC does not accept inmate records requests by telephone or fax.
-To request physical copies of inmate records, requesting parties must fill and submit the Public Records Request form that the DOC provides.
-In the form, the requesting party must specify the proposed use of the requested record and include a detailed description of the record in question.
+The DOC does not accept requests for inmate records by telephone or fax.
+To request physical copies of inmate records, requesting parties must fill out and submit the Public Records Request form that the DOC provides.
+In the form, the requesting party must specify the proposed use of the requested record and include a detailed description.

 The requesting party may submit filled forms by email to public.records@doc.alabama.gov.
 Alternatively, requesting parties may mail the records request form to: